ABOUT

 Sheika Gramshammer – Life Trustee

-Susan Frampton President
+Susan Frampton Chair

-June Rossetti – Vice President
+June Rossetti – Vice Chair

 Mary Beth Ottley Treasurer